TaifAlwafi/Sentiment_Analysis/README.md

 # Abstract
 This project aimed to use classification models to predict how a person feels about the coronavirus.
 Impacts of the pandemic, such as economic strife, and unprecedented restrictions on social contact have threatened people's mental health.
-Using machine learning models a logistic regression model was developed on data provided from Kaggle.  the clinics will be able to identify those needing help and treatment by classifying them tweets.
+By tweets data provided from [Kaggle](https://www.kaggle.com/gpreda/covid19-tweets) with logistic regression model. the clinics will be able to identify those needing help and treatment by classifying them tweets.

 # Design

 This project was developed during the online data science bootcamp at SDAIA.
-I obtained the data from Kaggle, and it presents tweets about Coronavirus which contain words such as Corona-19, Coronavirus etc. I used ``SentimentIntensityAnalyzer`` to be labelling data.
+I obtained the data from [Kaggle](https://www.kaggle.com/gpreda/covid19-tweets), and it presents tweets about Coronavirus which contain words such as Corona-19, Coronavirus etc. I used ``SentimentIntensityAnalyzer`` to be labelling data.
 Machine learning techniques are useful in understanding the sentiment of the people about a this virus.
 I classify tweets them as either positive or negative, I can help people detect sentiment about pandemic and contacting with clinic to avoid risk mental health.

 # Data